civicrm/civicrm-dev-docs/docs/hooks/hook_civicrm_emailProcessor.md

 ## Summary

-This hook is called AFTER EACH email has been processed by the script bin/EmailProcessor.php
+This hook is called after *each* email has been processed by the script `bin/EmailProcessor.php`.

 ## Definition